 Direct flights are offered to the Manuel Márquez de León International Airport (LAP) from the U.S. and from other cities in Mexico.
 The airport is just 20 minutes from the downtown area with convenient taxi service outside the terminals.
 Flight options include:

-- Starting December 19, 2020 through early May 2021, American Airlines has announced new flights direct to La Paz from Dallas/Fort Worth and Phoenix.
+- Starting December 19, 2020, American Airlines has announced new flights direct to La Paz from Dallas/Fort Worth and Phoenix.